Jurong: Commercial

-The more notable shopping malls in Jurong are Jurong Point Shopping Mall in Pioneer and IMM in Yuhua.
+The more notable shopping malls in Jurong are Jurong Point Shopping Mall in Pioneer and the cluster of malls in Jurong East, as part of the Jurong Gateway commercial hub.
+These include IMM, Jem and Westgate.

 The largest suburban mall in Singapore, Jurong Point Shopping Mall is well-accessible by bus services from all the residential precincts of Jurong except Yuhua and Teban Gardens.
 This mall targets young adults and families with stalls selling fashion, food and beverages, sports, entertainment and lifestyle products.
-It also serves the elderly population with body-wellness stores and healthcare centres located at level 4 and 5 of the mall.
+It also serves the elderly population with body-wellness stores and healthcare centres located at levels 4 and 5 of the mall.
 It is well linked to the Boon Lay MRT station and Boon Lay Bus Interchange.